-With a significant focus on developing professionalism, communication, and other employee soft skills that could potentially lead to an internship with a local business, this course is designed for students who will not only be enrolled in a Career and Technical Education (CTE) class but also concentrating in one of the career pathways offered at MVHS.
-You will complete real-world, career-related research, writing (resumes, cover letters, proposals, etc.), and project-based assignments and presentations.
+Students can expect to complete real-world, career-related research, writing (resumes, cover letters, proposals, etc.), and project-based assignments and presentations.
 Throughout the course, you will be encouraged to pursue projects that align with your career-related interests.

 Mathematics